gvellut/jncep/README.md

 The `--sync` flag can be passed (together with the other options), in which case the list of tracked series is first updated based on the list of followed series on the J-Novel Club website (equivalent of `jncep track sync`), then, only for the newly added series, an EPUB is created with the parts from the beginning.

 It can be useful for when a new series starts publishing: It can be set as Followed on the website then this `jncep update --sync` command can be launched to subscribe to the series and get all the newly released parts in one go, and without having to copy/paste a URL.

+#### Events feed

+If you have a lot of followed series and update sufficiently often, the flag `--force-events` can be used.
+In that case, the `update` command will first check the events feed provided by J-Novel Club: It includes all the part releases and can be used to know which series will need to be downloaded.
+With this flag, the tool saves time by not checking all the series individually.

+#### Environment variables

+The `update` subcommands has the additional environment variable:
+- JNCEP_FORCE_EVENTS

+It should have a value like `1` if set.

 ### Automation